ramorel/grad-school/R/trial_research_sample.md

     ##
     ## No edge attributes

+Not a particularly large high school, with only 107 students.
+The network in my study consisted of 84 professionals involved in providing learning professional learning opportunities to K-12 teachers.

-Let’s take a quick look at the networks, using the [`ggraph` package](https://github.com/thomasp85/ggraph). `ggraph` is rapidly becoming my go-to for network visualization.
+Let’s take a quick look at the network using the [`ggraph` package](https://github.com/thomasp85/ggraph). `ggraph` is rapidly becoming my go-to for network visualization.
 It’s clean, intuitive, and based on `ggplot2`.